AlexKage69/OlympusExtra/readme.md

 4. Run the `Hades\Content\modimporter.exe` executable.
 5. Open *Hades* and start playing!

+### Mac users
+The mod requires a folder in Hades/Content that is titled Win on Windows version; when it doesn't find it, it creates one.
+Just move the contents of the folder called "Win" into the folder titled "macOS".
+There'll be 2 folders in "Win", maps and packages, just move the contents of these into the respective same titled ones on "macOS" and it should be running smoothly. [by Enyu69]

 ## Common Mistakes
 - When installing the mod, make sure the name of the folder it's in is `OlympusExtra`, inside the `Mods` folder.
 - Always make sure you have the latest version of *OlympusExtra*, *ModUtil* and *modimporter*.
 We work very closely, and try to always make sure all three of our respective releases are compatible with the most recent versions of the other two.